Updated: Feb 21

-Sesquipedalophilia – say that word again, slowly.
-Sounds good, doesn’t it?
-Try dropping it into a sentence and see if you get anybody’s number.
-You could well catch yourself a sesquipedalophile, since they are obsessed with long words, others may think you’re spouting a load of taradiddle
+Sesquipedalophilia – Try dropping this into a conversation and see if you get anybody’s number.
+You could well catch yourself a sesquipedalophile, philes obsessed with long words, although most will think you’re spouting a load of taradiddle

 Novercaphilia – surely this is the strangest one of them all, it goes against nature.
 These philes are obsessed or overly affectionate towards...stepmothers.

 Ergophilia – we might say 'hardworking' or 'determined' but these don't quite cut it, an ergophile is obsessed with work.
 These philes simply cannot stop doing something and find it impossible to relax.